JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 The datatype options for walking data are: 'Vx0_chan', 'Vx1_chan', 'Vy0_chan', 'Vy1_chan', 'Frame Position', 'Turning', 'Forward', and 'Sideslip'.

-**Note** The last three datatypes of each are most likely the data you'd want to plot as timeseries, as these have been processed and aligned properly.
+__Note__ The last three datatypes of each are most likely the data you'd want to plot as timeseries, as these have been processed and aligned properly.
 The first five are raw data.
+{:.info}

 Example (Note the use of single quotes, curly brackets, and the comma.
 Capitalization DOES matter.):